lxrswdd/Hi-Light/README.md

 ## 📣 Disclaimer

 This is the official code of Slight.
-The the copyrights of some of the demo videos are from community users.
+The opyrights of some of the demo videos are from community users.
 Feel free to contact us if you would like to remove them.

 ## 💞 Acknowledgements